Selecting the Right Round Chimney Cap for Round Flues:

 - Weathershield chimney caps for double and triple wall air cooled flues if your chimney is drawing satisfactorily.

 - The Vacu-Stack round chimney cap for air cooled flues for back-puffing that happens only on windy days.

 - ENERVEX (Exhausto) fans with adaptors for air cooled flues.

 Masonry Clay Flue, Terra Cotta Flue Pipe

-At the left you will see a clay flue, which is also called a masonry flue.
+Pictured at the left is a clay flue, which is also called a masonry flue.

 These are pipes made of terra cotta—like a flower pot.